 Perfect Microphone Level for your Headphones

-When you are in the Adjust Microphone Level setting you will notice an Input Volume bar which shows the intensity of your mic.
+When you are in the Adjust Microphone Level setting you will notice an Input Volume bar that shows the sensitivity of your mic to capture the audio.

 The Good is where we have to be, start with the microphone level in the middle and increase or decrease while speaking.
 The bar will move as you speak so adjust the microphone level according to the position of the indicator.

 If it’s under Too Low then increase and if it’s Too High then decrease.
-You can move the Microphone level with the Left Analog stick on you PS4 / PS5 controller.
+You can move the Microphone level with the Left Analog-stick on your PS4 / PS5 controller.

-This is how you adjust microphone level on you PlayStation, This will fix the mic echo and also unwanted noises like a fan in the background.
+This is how you adjust the microphone level on your PlayStation, This will fix the mic echo and also unwanted noises like a fan in the background.

-This process works for consoles so an Xbox player can also set it’s Mic sensitivity to optimised level to fix Mic echo.
-Here we talked all the ways to solve Mic echo in Xbox because there is more than just one way.
+This process works for consoles so an Xbox player can also set its Mic sensitivity to an optimized level to fix Mic echo.
+Here we talked about all the ways to solve Mic echo in Xbox because there is more than just one way.

 Audio output settings are more like tips and tricks to improve the experience but adjusting the headphone output setting will fix the Mic Echo.